rahatarmanahmed/knowledge/philosophy/descartes.md

 ## Methodological Skepticism

-*AKA Cartesian Doubt*, where Descartes throws out all prior beliefs and reestablishes them from scratch if he can prove them without a single doubt.
+*AKA Cartesian Doubt*, where Descartes throws out all prior beliefs and rebuilds them from scratch if he can prove them without a single doubt.

-He starts with one principle: **cogito ergo sum**, "I think, therefore I exist".
+He starts with one self-evident principle: **cogito ergo sum**, "I think, therefore I exist".
 He discards perceptions as unreliable, saying only deduction by reason can be proof of truth.

 ## Proofs of God